 The BBB points out a particular phishing scam targeting job seekers that, from the onset, can appear very legit.
 As the BBB describes it:

 “You receive an email that seems to come from a human resources professional recruiting you for a position at his/her company.
 The email seems very professional, with a company logo, signature block and reply email address.
 According to the message, the HR representative found your resume on LinkedIn and would like you to take a look at the job description.
 To view this info, just click a link to a Google Doc.”

 As you can suspect, the link is fraudulent.
 You’ll be prompted to log into your Google account, at which point, the criminals will grab your email and password.
 The first clue to look for in these types of emails is the lack of personal info.
 The BBB points out recruiters will address you by your name and title, particularly if they found you on LinkedIn.

 Another phishing scam targets job seekers a bit further along in their job searches.
 This one has to do with background checks.
 The email usually contains wording such as “someone recently viewed your background information” and will offer a link to find out more.
 Since background checks are a standard part of many pre-employment screenings, you may be tempted to take the bait.
 But don’t!
 Hiring managers should inform you directly a background check is being conducted, and will let you know if anything is found that changes their hiring decision.

-Stay informed on scams that are making the rounds by following the BBB’s Scam Stopper or any of these other helpful resources listed by CareerBuilder.
+Stay informed on online job scams that are making the rounds by following the BBB’s Scam Stopper or any of these other helpful resources listed by CareerBuilder.
 Have you seen these or other scams lately?
 Tell us and your fellow job seekers about it here.
 Let’s stop them together!